Axway/agents-apigee/discovery/README.md

 ## Executing

 The Apigee Discovery Agent is built and distributed as a docker image.
-To execute the agent with the image the following command may be executed, updating the version.
+To execute the agent using the image, the following command may be executed.
+Update the version in the examples below.

 ```shell
 docker run --env-file env_vars -v `pwd`/keys:/keys ghcr.io/axway/apigee_discovery_agent:v0.1.31
 ```

-If using a local specs path mount into the /specs volume and set the `APIGEE_SPECCONFIG_LOCALPATH` variable to `/specs`.
+If using a local specs path, mount into the /specs volume and set the `APIGEE_SPECCONFIG_LOCALPATH` variable to `/specs`.

 ```shell
 docker run --env-file env_vars -v `pwd`/specs:/specs -v `pwd`/keys:/keys ghcr.io/axway/apigee_discovery_agent:v0.1.31